 2. You expect to be paid for your work, and you have already established what your work is worth.

 3. You've also clearly set the initial payment standards: you won't start working on their project until you've been compensated.

 - A potential client inquires about a piece you've done, and asks how much you charge.
 Then, you give them the price, and they no longer want to work with you.

 Well, unfortunately, this happens to me a lot.
 And it's fine.
 I used to get my feelings hurt, and at times, I lowered my rate so that client would want to move forward with the request.
 If you're comfortable with your rates, lowering them just to get work isn't going to do much in your favor.
 It just makes it harder to charge your regular rate to the same client in the future, or friends of that client.

 - A potential client, perhaps someone influential, asks you to take on a project that is incredibly lofty and/or time-consuming, and gives you the bottom line price of what they're willing to pay...take it or leave it!

 This one is tricky, because in some cases, you might want to do something for the sheer fact of publicity.
 I know I have definitely bitten off more than I can chew to create something for someone with a large social media following, in hopes of attracting more clients.
 In those cases, use your own judgement!
 However, if a friend or other potential client asks you to do something for a price that is so obviously not going to work for you, you have to stand your ground, and stand for what you believe is fair.
-I am typically an over-sharer, so I have no problem explaining that commissions account for part of my income, and without the proper compensation, it's not a smart decision for me to take the project on.
-Once again, I'll point the client in another direction, in hopes they will have better luck with someone else.
+I am typically an over-sharer, so I had no problem explaining that commissions account for part of my income, and without the proper compensation, it's not a smart decision for me to take the project on.
+Once again, I would point the client in another direction, in hopes they would have better luck with someone else.
 It never hurts to share the love with other artists!

 - Lastly, a friend approaches you, texts you, comments on your Instagram photo and says something like: Hey, can you make me one of those?